Newsweek: Restructuring and new owner (2008–2010)

 By May 2010, Newsweek had been losing money for the past two years and was put up for sale.
 The sale attracted international bidders.
-One bidder was Syrian entrepreneur Abdulsalam Haykal, CEO of Syrian publishing company Haykal Media, who brought together a coalition of Middle Eastern investors with his company.
+One bidder was Syrian entrepreneur Abdul Salam Haykal, CEO of Syrian publishing company Haykal Media, who brought together a coalition of Middle Eastern investors with his company.
 Haykal later claimed his bid was ignored by Newsweek's bankers, Allen & Co.

-The magazine was sold to audio pioneer Sidney Harman on August 2, 2010 for US$1 in exchange for assuming the magazine's financial liabilities.
+The magazine was sold to audio pioneer Sidney Harman on August 2, 2010, for US$1 in exchange for assuming the magazine's financial liabilities.
 Harman's bid was accepted over three competitors.
-Meacham left the magazine upon completion of the sale.
-Sidney Harman, a major contributor to Zionist causes, was the husband of Jane Harman, at that time a member of Congress from California.
+Jon Meacham left the magazine upon completion of the sale.
+Sidney Harman was the husband of Jane Harman, at that time a member of Congress from California.

 Merger with The Daily Beast (2010–2013)

 At the end of 2010, Newsweek merged with the online publication The Daily Beast, following extensive negotiations between the respective proprietors.
 Tina Brown, The Daily Beast's editor-in-chief, became editor of both publications.
 The new entity, The Newsweek Daily Beast Company, was 50% owned by IAC/InterActiveCorp and 50% by Harman.